 Tenaris holds primarily investments in money market funds and variable or fixed-rate securities from investment grade issuers.
-As of December 31, 2022 and 2021 Tenaris held \$5 million and \$6 million in direct exposure to financial instruments issued by European sovereign counterparties respectively.

 Tenaris holds its investments primarily in U.S. dollars.
-As of December 31, 2022 and 2021, U.S. dollar denominated liquid assets plus investments denominated in other currencies hedged to the U.S. dollar represented approximately 87% of total liquid financial assets.
+As of December 31, 2023 and 2022, U.S. dollar denominated liquid assets plus investments denominated in other currencies hedged to the U.S. dollar represented approximately 94% and 87% of total liquid financial assets, respectively.